-This Call for Proposals (CFP) will fund research projects that test innovative mechanisms for aligning the delivery and financing systems for medical, social, and public health services, with a focus on estimating their impact on health and health equity.
-Research studies supported through S4A must: (1) focus on solutions to high-priority system alignment problems that involve medical, social, and public health services; (2) test the effectiveness of these solutions using rigorous scientific methods; and (3) engage stakeholders from medical, social, and public health systems in the design and conduct of the research to ensure that findings can readily be used in practice.
+This Call for Proposals (CFP) will fund research projects that test innovative mechanisms for aligning delivery and financing systems for medical, social, and public health services, with a focus on the effects of these mechanisms on health and health equity.
+Research studies supported through S4A must: (1) focus on solutions to high-priority system alignment problems that involve medical, social, and public health services; (2) test the effectiveness of these solutions using rigorous scientific methods; and (3) engage stakeholders from medical, social, and public health systems in the design and conduct of the research, so that findings can be readily used in practice.
 Proposals that focus purely on implementing a strategy, without a strong scientific approach for evaluating the implementation and/or impact of the strategy, will not be funded.

 Should projects focus on all three sectors (medical, social, and public health) or can you focus on only two sectors for alignment?

 We are interested in projects that test mechanisms for aligning systems that involve all three sectors.
 The rationale for this requirement is that all three of these sectors address key determinants of health but often through fragmented rather than coordinated efforts.

 What would or would not be considered a system?